 Park employees are generally required to have some education beyond high school.
 In national parks, guides and visitor assistants often must have one year of relevant experience, two years of relevant education above a high school diploma or some combination of both.
 They must also be able to meet the physical demands of the job and work in a variety of settings.

-The BLS does not have specific career projections for park employees; however, O*NET Online links these professionals with conservation scientists, and the BLS predicted that open positions for conservation scientists would grow by 7% during the 2014-2024 decade, which is as fast as the national average.
-These professionals were noted by the BLS to have earned a median annual salary of $61,110.
+The BLS does not have specific career projections for park employees; however, O*NET Online links these professionals with conservation scientists, and the BLS predicted that open positions for conservation scientists would grow by 4% during the 2018-2028 decade, which is slower than the national average.
+These professionals were noted by the BLS to have earned a median annual salary of $61,310.
 Note that most conservation scientists have bachelor's degrees or higher, which might explain their rate of income.
 Those with less formal training and experience cannot expect to earn the same salary.
-As a matter of comparison, in January 2016 PayScale.com reported that park rangers earned a median annual salary of $35,229.
+As a matter of comparison, in September 2019 PayScale.com reported that park rangers earned a median annual salary of $39,780.

 Conservation Education Forester